sagarmamidala24/Stock-Billing-Sysytem/README.md

 ### Benefits:
 This programm is a simple yet effective way to manage product inventory, allowing users to input and retrieve product details based on SKU numbers.

-The interactive nature of the script ensures that users can easily manage and access their inventory without the need for complex software.
+The interactive nature of the script ensures that users can easily manage and access their inventory without the need for complex software..